Etriti00/Etriti00/README.md

 ### 💡 My Approach

-I believe in building tools that developers actually want to use.
+I believe in building tools that people actually want to use.
 Every line of code should solve a real problem, every abstraction should make life easier, and every project should push the boundaries of what's possible.
 My philosophy:

 ```typescript
 const principles = {